 We decided to give them a “salary”!

-We put them in charge of all of their personal expenses, with the exception of staple foods, lodging, and birthday gifts for friends.
-(I must admit that the idea of charging rent based on bedroom square footage lingered in my mind until my wife slapped it out, and I still think it would have been an interesting, if not useful, twist).
+We put them in charge of all their personal expenses, with the exception of staple foods, lodging, and birthday gifts for friends.
+(I must admit that the idea of charging rent based on bedroom square footage lingered in my mind until my wife slapped it out, though I still think it would have been an interesting, if not useful, twist).

 We Put Our Kids on Salary